phpdocx 13 Tutorial

 - Anywhere in the Word document with the insertWordFragmentBefore/After methods.

 - In the headers and footers via the addHeader and addFooter methods.

 Now we will try to insert a simple table so our Word document gets richer in contents.

 This is certainly not the most beautiful table you have ever seen but we can solve that problem pretty easily by having a look at the available table styles in the document that we have generated before with the parseStyles() method.

-For example we may use the "MediumGrid3-accent5PHPDOCX" accent table style (blame Word for the funky names):
+For example, you may use the "MediumGrid3-accent5PHPDOCX" accent table style (blame Word for the funky names):

 Although this example clearly does not exhaust all the table formatting capabilities of phpdocx we leave the nitty-gritty details to the addTable method API documentation.